nshimaza/thread-supervisor/README.md

 monitor to existing `ChildSpec`.

-## Supervisor and underlying behaviors
+# Behaviors

-This package provides supervisor, server, and state machine behavior from Erlang/OTP with slight modifications.
+This package provides state machine, server, and supervisor behavior from Erlang/OTP with slight modifications.

 All behaviors available in this package are defined as `ActorHandler` so that